sap-tutorials/btp-onboarding/tutorials/btp-kyma-onb-01-env/btp-kyma-onb-01-env.md

 ### Entitle your subaccount to use Kyma runtime

+If you use an SAP BTP trial account, you are already entitled to use the **Kyma runtime** service and can skip the "Entitle your subaccount to use Kyma runtime" step.
 If you use an SAP BTP enterprise account, you are not yet entitled to use the **Kyma runtime** service.

 1. In your global account, navigate to **Entitlements > Entity Assignments**.